Editing Physiological Signals in Videos Using Latent Representations

-\textbf{\gls{hr} in generated videos.} One practical use case of our framework is its seamless compatibility with emerging text-driven generative pipelines.
-Prior studies have shown that videos generated by generative models often exhibit unrealistic heart rate patterns~\cite{9304909,9141516}.
-To address this limitation, a Visual Language Model (VLM) can be employed to automatically determine an appropriate heart rate while generating the corresponding video clip in response to contextual queries (e.g., "Generate a resting scenario with a calm subject" or "Generate a running man").
-The chosen heart rate value can then be expressed in natural language form—such as \texttt{"Heart rate 100 bpm"}—and provided as a conditioning prompt to our model.
-In this way, the generated videos not only reflect the intended semantic content but also exhibit physiologically consistent heart rate patterns, thereby supporting the creation of more realistic and precise synthetic datasets for downstream tasks, as shown in Fig.~\ref{fig:application}.
+\textbf{\gls{hr} in generated videos.} One practical use case of our framework is that, our selected 3D VAE operates in the same latent space as modern generative backbones, potentially enabling direct integration with foundation-model pipelines.
+Prior studies have shown that videos generated by generative models often exhibit unrealistic \gls{hr} patterns~\cite{9304909,9141516}.
+To address this limitation, a Visual Language Model (VLM) can be employed to automatically determine an appropriate \gls{hr} while generating the corresponding video clip in response to contextual queries (e.g., "Generate a resting scenario with a calm subject" or "Generate a running man").
+The chosen \gls{hr} value can then be expressed in natural language form—such as \texttt{"Heart rate 100 bpm"}—and provided as a conditioning prompt to our model.
+In this way, the generated videos not only reflect the intended semantic content but also exhibit physiologically consistent \gls{hr} patterns, thereby supporting the creation of more realistic and precise synthetic datasets for downstream tasks, as shown in Fig.~\ref{fig:application}.
 It is also worth noting that our selected \gls{3dvae} operates in the same latent space as modern generative backbones, ensuring direct compatibility with foundation-model pipelines.
 This design choice allows VLM-driven prompts and latent manipulations to interface seamlessly with our framework, enabling controllable and physiologically consistent video editing in future generative systems.
-While our current use of CLIP may appear functionally similar to a categorical index, its formulation anticipates such extensions, positioning our method as a natural bridge between semantic control and physiological realism.
+While our current use of CLIP may appear similar to a categorical index, its formulation anticipates such extensions, positioning our method as a bridge between semantic control and physiological realism.